Looking for a “low cost” or even FREE cremation service?

 Is there any state financial assistance for cremation expenses?

 You can check with your local County Human or Social Services.
 They can advise you of what may be available locally and if you would qualify.
 In some states, recipients of Medicaid and those in hospice or nursing care may qualify for discounts or even reimbursements toward funeral costs.
-If your loved one was a recipient of Medicaid, ask your funeral director about what help may be available.
+If your loved one was a recipient of Medicaid, ask your funeral director what help may be available.

-Use our guide financial assistance for poor or low-income families to see what help is available near you.
+Use our guide on financial assistance for poor or low-income families to see what help is available near you.

 Some states aid residents on welfare programs, although it can be limited, with stringent qualifying criteria, and many families find they do not qualify.